MicrosoftDocs/fabric-docs/docs/data-warehouse/clone-table.md

 - Table clones provide consistent reporting and zero-copy duplication of datasets for analytical workloads and machine learning modeling and testing.
 - Table clones provide the capability of data recovery in the event of a failed release or data corruption by retaining the previous state of data.

 You can use the [CREATE TABLE AS CLONE OF](/sql/t-sql/statements/create-table-as-clone-of-transact-sql?view=fabric&preserve-view=true) T-SQL commands to create a table clone.
-For a tutorial, see [Tutorial: Clone table using T-SQL](tutorial-clone-table.md).
+For a tutorial, see [Tutorial: Clone table using T-SQL](tutorial-clone-table.md) or [Tutorial: Clone tables in the Fabric portal](tutorial-clone-table-portal.md).

 [!INCLUDE [preview-note](../includes/preview-note.md)]